LfT-Concept/lft-concept-api/README.md

 ### Update to Dockerfile

 Now that we have installed npm, we need the docker container to reflect this.
 The first is to change the default command to run npm start.
 We also want to create a working directory, move package.json over on its own so that we can run npm install, and cache this state.
-And finally we leave the copy of teh rest of the files to occur after.
+And finally we leave the copy of the rest of the files to occur after.

 ```docker
 # Specify a base image